Home

 And since I'm not a runner, I bet you can come up with far more interesting and applicable exercises for your own running or sports than I can!

-It just takes a little creativity to work these isometric exercises into your routine, but it gives great sport specific benefits.
-Also, it keeps things new, interesting, and outside of that rut we so often get into.
+It just takes a little creativity to work these isometric exercises into your routine, but it gives great sport-specific benefits.
+Also, it keeps things new, interesting, and outside of that rut we get into so often.

-There're some basic isometric workouts and exercises on this site to try out.
+There are some basic isometric contraction workouts and exercises on this site to try out.
 Start with them, and then get creative with your own ideas.

 • Click HERE to learn more about isometric exercise!